-The positive correlation between the Pacific and Atlantic SSTAs also results in key atmospheric differences related to different Matsuno Gill-type responses (hereafter shortened to Gill type response).
-In response to anomalously positive SSTAs and diabatic heating over the equatorial Pacific, tropical wave theory predicts that the atmosphere will be perturbed by creating a pair of symmetric upper-level anticyclones (Gill, 1980; Lee et al., 2009).
+The positive correlation between the Pacific and Atlantic SSTAs also results in key atmospheric differences related to different Gill Matsuno-type responses (hereafter shortened to Gill type response).
+In response to anomalously positive SSTAs and diabatic heating over the equatorial Pacific, tropical wave theory predicts that the atmosphere will be perturbed by creating a

+- 70 pair of symmetric upper-level anticyclones (Gill, 1980; Lee et al., 2009).
 Downstream, the Walker cell is also perturbed via Kelvin wave propagation from the initial Gill type response, resulting in a Secondary Gill response.
-This response is opposite to the initial perturbation, creating descending motion and a pair of upper-level cyclones over South America (García-Serrano et al., 2017; Casselman et al., 2021).
-Likewise, as the tropical Atlantic also tends to have a positive SSTA preceding an ENSO event, an atmospheric Gill-type response is created, including a pair of upper-level anticyclones.
+This response is opposite to the initial perturbation, creating descending motion and a pair of upper-level cyclones over South America, and is a key mechanism influencing the TNA SSTA (García-Serrano et al., 2017; Casselman et al., 2021). - Likewise, as the tropical Atlantic also tends to have a positive SSTA preceding an ENSO event, an atmospheric Gill-type 75 response is created, including a pair of upper-level anticyclones.
 However, given the nature of the tropical Atlantic SSTA (i.e., SSTAs predominantly occur north of the equator), the Northern Hemisphere exhibits an enhanced response, leading to an asymmetric Gill type response (Gill, 1980).
 Thus there is potentially a counteracting atmospheric response between the Secondary Gill response from an El Niño, and the asymmetric response created from the TNA SSTA.
+The main driver for perturbing the Atlantic Walker cell and thereby generating the asymmetric Gill response is also likely the Atlantic warm - 80 pool, located in the Gulf of Mexico, Caribbean Sea, and western TNA, is a dominant source of diabatic heating (Wang et al., 2006, 2010; Rojo Hernández and Mesa, 2020).
+Climatologically, the influence of the Atlantic warm pool onto the Walker cell peaks during the warm pool's maximum extent, which occurs in boreal summer and fall.

 However, when determining how ENSO teleconnections interact with different regions, a major issue for isolating influences onto ENSO teleconnection is the limited number of observed events in reanalysis datasets.
-As a result, several studies have turned to model experiments to generate further events.
+As a result, several studies have

+- 85 turned to model experiments to generate further events.
 Nevertheless, coupled models also have their own set of difficulties in representing ENSO variability correctly (i.e., SST diversity and strength), which is essential in recreating ENSO teleconnections properly (Frauen et al., 2014; Bayr et al., 2019).
 One solution to this problem is to prescribe realistic SSTs in an Atmospheric General Circulation Model (AGCM).
 By using an AGCM to isolate the influence from the TNA, this study aims to determine if the TNA modulates the influence on the ENSO teleconnection towards the NAE region.
-We consider the interactions between the tropical basins, as well as interactions between the tropics and the North Atlantic during boreal spring and summer.
+We consider the inter- - 90 actions between the tropical basins, as well as interactions between the tropics and North Atlantic.
 We consider the differences between forcing the two basins simultaneously or separately to determine the linearity of the response and the areas where the Atlantic response acts constructively or destructively on the ENSO teleconnection towards the North Atlantic.
-While ENSO teleconnections towards the North Atlantic can travel through either the stratosphere or troposphere (Jiménez-Esteve and Domeisen, 2018), teleconnections that travel through the Caribbean are tropospheric (Hardiman et al., 2019), and hence our study focuses on the tropospheric pathway only.